 At Bangor High School on Friday, the George Stevens Academy girls finished with 90 points to place second behind the host team.
 Eliza Broughton (300-meter hurdles), Mary Brenna Catus (800-meter and 1,600-meter runs) and Mary Richardson (3,200-meter run) scored individual wins for GSA, which earned team wins in the 4-by-400 and 4-by-800 relays.

-Bucksport also competed in Bangor, and the Golden Bucks had a particularly strong day on the girls’ side.
+Elsewhere, the Bucksport Golden Bucks had a particularly strong day on the girls’ side.
 Addie Morrison and Meaghan Goodine gave Bucksport a sweep of the top two for the second straight week in the 400-meter dash, and Kaylee Knowles won the javelin throw with a distance of 76 feet, 6 inches.
 For the boys’ team, Carter Tolmasoff finished third of 37 runners in the 100-meter dash.